Skip to Content

 Bio

-Kathleen Broussard completed her PhD in Sociology at the University of Texas at Austin (2022), where she specialized in Demography as a Fellow at the Population Research Center.
-Prior to this, she earned an MA from the University of Chicago.
+Kathleen Broussard earned her doctorate in sociology from the University of Texas at Austin (2022), where she specialized in demography as a Fellow at the Population Research Center.
+Prior to this, she received an MA from the University of Chicago.

-Her work appears in Social Science & Medicine, Population Studies, American Journal of Public Health, Contraception, and Perspectives on Sexual and Reproductive Health, among others.
-It has also been featured across major news outlets, including The New York Times and The Atlantic and has been cited in Amicus briefs for two cases related to abortion access and provision, June Medical Services v.
+Her work appears in Social Science & Medicine, Population Studies, Demographic Research, JAMA Network Open, American Journal of Public Health, Contraception, and Perspectives on Sexual and Reproductive Health, among others.
+It has also been featured across major news outlets, including The New York Times and The Atlantic and has been cited in two U.S. Supreme Court Amicus briefs, June Medical Services v.
 Russo and Dobbs vs. Jackson Women’s Health Organization.
 In support of her work, she has received funding from the NIH and the Society of Family Planning and recognized with awards from the American Sociological Association and the Eastern Sociological Society.
+She is currently Assistant Professor of Sociology at USC, an Affiliate Faculty of the Department of Women’s and Gender Studies, and an external affiliate of the Carolina Population Center at UNC Chapel Hill.

 Research